-Ribble Rivers Trust’s work to improve the habitats and access at the new Primrose Nature Reserve is almost complete, and the site opened to the public at 4pm on Friday 26th March.
-The project, which was started in 2019, has created a wide range of new spaces for wildlife, as well as offering a new recreation space for Clitheroe residents, improving water quality, and contributing to reducing downstream flood risk.
+The project, which was began in 2019, has seen the creation of a wide range of new spaces for wildlife at Primrose Lodge.
+Additionally, offers a new recreation space for Clitheroe residents, improving water quality, and contributing to reducing downstream flood risk.

-Work at Primrose Nature Reserve has been completed in three phases; the first of which involved digging out 4,000 cubic metres of silt which has gathered over decades of neglect.
+In order to make this task more manageable, the work is taking place in three phases.
+Firstly, over 4,000 cubic metres of silt, which has gathered over decades of neglect, was removed from the waters.
 Work then began on creating the public access elements of the site, including the footpath, boardwalk, and bridges.
-The third and final phase of the project, the installation of one of the largest fish passes in England, is now complete and has made previously unreachable fish breeding grounds accessible for the first time in hundreds of years.
+The third and final phase of the project, the installation of one of the largest fish passes in England, is now complete.
+This has made previously unreachable fish breeding grounds accessible for the first time in hundreds of years.

-The work has all been made possible through funding from Ribble Valley Borough Council, the European Regional Development Fund, Lancashire Environment Fund, the Environment Agency and Ribble Rivers Trust themselves.
+The funds for the work have come from a variety of organisations, including Ribble Valley Borough Council, the European Regional Development Fund, Lancashire Environment Fund, the Environment Agency and Ribble Rivers Trust.

 Woodland management work has already been carried out, including coppicing, and in some cases the removal of trees.
-This is due to the prevalence of Ash dieback, a disease caused by a fungus which grows inside the tree and is sadly predicted to kill up to 95% of ash trees across the UK.
-However, Ribble Rivers Trust have planted two trees for every one tree felled.
+This is due to the prevalence of ash dieback, a fungus which grows inside the tree.
+Sadly, experts predict this could to kill up to 95% of ash trees across the UK.
+However, when this is the case we plant at least two trees for every one tree that we fell.

 Why is this work necessary?

-In 1787 a 7 metre high dam was constructed to provide a consistent source of water that could be utilised to power a cotton mill, and laterally a print works, paper works, and lifting equipment manufacturer at Primrose Works.
-The Lodge is now redundant owing to significant re-development of Primrose Works negating the need for water supply.
-The construction of the Lodge prevented upstream migration of a number of aquatic species, but also created an interruption to and artificial sediment regime downstream.
+In 1787 a seven metre high dam was constructed to provide a source of water that could be used to power a mill.
+Although this was originally a cotton mill, it also served as a print works, paper works, and lifting equipment manufacturer.
+All of this industry was in the heart of Clitheroe, however Primrose Lodge is now redundant.
+Whilst there has been significant changes at Primrose Works, the lodge was not part of this modernisation.
+Hence the lodge remains and still prevents the upstream migration of a number of aquatic species and creates an interruption to downstream sediment movement.

-The Lodge was never decommissioned as part of the wider redevelopment, so the negative impact on the aquatic ecology continues, and is negatively impacting downstream as well as upstream.
 However the unique nature of the site, and lack of human intervention has resulted in the site being given a local conservation designation (Biological Heritage Site).
-The designation is based on the fact that the industrial activity and artificial nature of the site make a contribution to biodiversity in their own right, as well as supporting flowering ferns and plants that are classed as vulnerable in the “Provisional Lancashire Red Data Lost of Vascular Plants”.
-The key features already present will be retained and enhanced, whilst new features are also created.
+The designation is based on the fact that the industrial activity and artificial nature of the site make a contribution to biodiversity in their own right.
+Primrose Lodge also supports flowering ferns and plants that have under ‘vulnerable’ classifications.

 What will the outcome of the work achieve?

-The fish pass will connect of 9 hectares of Mearley Brook and lead to salmon, sea trout, and eels being present not only in the heart of Clitheroe, but beyond to Worston and into the streams on the side of Pendle Hill.
-They will in turn support other wildlife such as kingfishers, herons and otters.
+The fish pass will connect of nine hectares of Mearley Brook.
+In time this will lead to salmon, sea trout, and eels being present not only in the heart of Clitheroe, but beyond to Worston and into the streams on the side of Pendle Hill.
+They will, in turn, support other wildlife such as kingfishers, herons and otters.

 The de-silting will create a permanent open water habitat, which will be home to wildfowl and invertebrates that will support bats and other species, as well as a significant improvement of the aesthetic value of the site.